 - Steam mop for tile and laminate

-Jolie Kerr from the The Inventory shares Amy’s philosophy, and recommends these three name brands to cover all the bases:
+Cleaning expert and host of the podcast “Ask a Clean Person” Jolie Kerr shares Amy’s “limited supplies” philosophy, and recommends these three name brands to cover all the bases:

 - Scrubbing Bubbles

 If you clean regularly, stick to multi-purpose cleaners, and keep the basics on hand, you can really minimize the number of cleaners you keep on hand.
 You’ll save valuable cabinet or shelf space too!

 Do you have a favorite product because of the way it smells?
 When I got married my mom shared a little trick she used to make my dad think she’d been cleaning all day: pour a half capful of Pine-Sol into hot water in the bathroom sink right around 5:00.
 I’ve tried it and it works!
 Now I think of my mom every time I smell Pine-Sol.